-- o Speak to your friends first if it would make you more comfortable, then approach the others in your area of study. - O Listen out for what people are saying when you are in an informal setting, i.e. before or after a class or if you are sitting with fellow students at lunch or over a coffee. - o Generally labs and seminar groups are split into smaller groups of students and you could ask the supervisor/tutor if you could take a few minutes to speak to people in this setting. - O Use the new Student Voice website to generate discussions and keep in touch with the students you represent, other class reps and your School rep. - O Use other social media (e.g. facebook/twitter) or email to encourage people to use the Student Voice website and let them know when there's an update to something on the site.
+- Speak to your friends first if it would make you more comfortable, then approach the others in your area of study. - Listen out for what people are saying when you are in an informal setting, i.e. before or after a class or if you are sitting with fellow students at lunch or over a coffee (use the Gilchrist Postgraduate Club!) - Generally labs and seminar groups are split into smaller groups of students and you could ask the supervisor/tutor if you could take a few minutes to speak to people in this setting. - Use the new Student Voice website to generate discussions and keep in touch with the students you represent and other PG reps. - Use other social media (e.g. facebook/twitter) or email to encourage people to use the Student Voice website and let them know when there's an update to something on the site.

 Communicating with everyone is not always easy.
 People will find it easier to talk about aspects of their environment that they don't like but may find it hard to say how things could be improved.
-It is also important to remember that some people are more vocal than others, that some may have language difficulties, others will lack the time to give you feedback and some will simply be at a loss for what to say about their learning experience.
+It is also important to remember that some people are more vocal than others, that some may have language difficulties, others will lack the time to give you feedback and some will simply be at a loss for what to say about their learning and development experience.